H2CO3/Sparkling/doc/semantics.md

 expression with a string on its LHS is assigned to.**

 §3.9.4.
 The `()` operator.
-The `()` operator may have zero or more additional operands between the two parentheses along with the left-hand side, which will become the arguments of the function.
+The `()` operator may have zero or more additional operands between the two parentheses (along with the left-hand side), which will become the arguments of the function.
 The LHS must be a function.
 The `()` operator calls the function, binding the call-time arguments to its formal parameters.
 It yields the return value of the function.
 Function arguments are passed by value.
 Arrays follow pointer semantics: assigning a new array to a